-It also makes sure that services provided by GPs, us and other healthcare providers work effectively together.
+It also makes sure that services provided by us, GPs and other healthcare providers work effectively together.

-The board is chaired by our Cabinet Member for Health and Communities Councillor Carol Hart and includes representatives from a wide range of other organisations.
+The board is chaired by our Cabinet Member for Health and Communities Councillor Carol Hart and includes representatives from other organisations.

 These include district and borough councils, GPs, Healthwatch Derbyshire, representatives from clinical commissioning groups, healthcare providers, voluntary sector and social care agencies.